 - p4 pull (when replicating metadata) does not read compressed journals.
 The master server must not compress journals until the replica server has fetched all journal records from older journals.
-Only one metadata-updating p4 pull thread may be active at one time. - The replica server must have a valid license file.
-Contact Perforce Technical Support to obtain a duplicate of your master server license file. - The master and replica servers must have the same time zone setting.
+Only one metadata-updating p4 pull thread may be active at one time. - The replica server does not need a duplicate license file. - The master and replica servers must have the same time zone setting.

+Windows

-Windows On Windows, the time zone setting is system-wide.
+On Windows, the time zone setting is system-wide.

-On UNIX, the time zone setting is controlled by the TZ environment variable at the time the replica server is started.
+On UNIX, the time zone setting is controlled by the ${\sf TZ}$ environment variable at the time the replica server is started.